BonsaiDen/JavaScript-Garden/doc/eval.md

 ### Security issues

-Also, `eval` is  a security problem as it executes **any** code given to it, it should be **NEVER** used with strings of unknown or untrusted origins.
+`eval` also is a security problem as it executes **any** code given to it, it should **never** be used with strings of unknown or untrusted origins.

 ### In conclusion

-`eval` is **EVIL**.
-It should never be used, any code that makes use of it is to be questioned in its workings and security.
-If something requires `eval` in order to work, it is to be considered as magic and should **not** be used in the first place, a **better** design should be used that does not require the use of `eval`.
+`eval` is **evil**.
+Never should it be used, any code that makes use of it is to be questioned in both its workings and security.
+In case something requires `eval` in order to work, its design is to be questioned and should **not** be used in the first place, a *better design* should be used, that does not require the use of `eval`.